+Non-application

+(7) The Statutory Instruments Act does not apply to orders made under subsection (2).

+2014, c.
+39, s.
+191(1); 2019, c.
+10, s.
+161(1)

 Marginal note:Inquiries

-12 (1) Where it appears to the Commission that
+12 (1) The Commission may inquire into, hear and determine a matter if it appears to the Commission that

-(a) any person has failed to do any act or thing that the person is required to do pursuant to this Part or to any regulation, licence, decision or order made or issued by the Commission under this Part, or has done or is doing any act or thing in contravention of this Part or of any such regulation, licence, decision or order,
+(a) any person is contravening or has contravened this Part or any regulation, licence, decision or order made or issued by the Commission under this Part,

-(a.1) any person has done or is doing any act or thing in contravention of section 34.1,
+(b) any person is contravening or has contravened section 34.1,

-(a.2) any person has failed to do any act or thing that the person is required to do under sections 42 to 44 of the Accessible Canada Act or has done or is doing any act or thing in contravention of any of those sections, or
+(c) any person is contravening or has contravened sections 42 to 44 of the Accessible Canada Act ; or

-(b) the circumstances may require the Commission to make any decision or order or to give any approval that it is authorized to make or give under this Part or under any regulation or order made under this Part,
+(d) the circumstances may require the Commission to make any decision or order or to give any approval that it is authorized to make or give under this Part or under any regulation or order made under this Part.

-the Commission may inquire into, hear and determine the matter.

 Marginal note:Mandatory orders